shakacode/shakapacker/README.md

 Check out 6.1.1+ for [SWC](https://swc.rs/) and [esbuild-loader](https://github.com/privatenumber/esbuild-loader) support!
 They are faster than Babel!

 See a comparison of [Shakapacker with jsbundling-rails](https://github.com/rails/jsbundling-rails/blob/main/docs/comparison_with_webpacker.md).
+For a in-depth discussion of choosing between `shakapacker` and `jsbundling-rails`, see the discussion [Webpacker alternatives - which path should we go to? #8783](https://github.com/decidim/decidim/discussions/8783) and the resulting PR [Switch away from Webpacker to Shakapacker #10389](https://github.com/decidim/decidim/pull/10389).

 For discussions, see our [Slack Channel](https://reactrails.slack.com/join/shared_invite/enQtNjY3NTczMjczNzYxLTlmYjdiZmY3MTVlMzU2YWE0OWM0MzNiZDI0MzdkZGFiZTFkYTFkOGVjODBmOWEyYWQ3MzA2NGE1YWJjNmVlMGE).